Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA1 Notes.md

 ![](https://i.imgur.com/pjgA2ZE.png)

-A Storage Area Network (SAN) is a specialized, high-speed network that provides network access to storage devices.
+A Storage Area Network (SAN) is a specialised, high-speed network that provides network access to storage devices.

 SANs are typically composed of hosts, switches, storage elements, and storage devices that are interconnected using a variety of technologies, topologies, and protocols.